SenseNet/docs.sensenet.com/content/api-docs/querying/07-ordering.md

 # Order by multiple fields

-Following query example shows how to order results by multiple fields, in this case folders by their name and index fields:
+Following query example shows how to order results by multiple fields, in this case cars by their color and name:

 <tab category="querying" article="query-ordering" example="byMultipleFields" />

 # Order by multiple fields in different directions

-In the following examples we combine all the things above with sorting folders first by their Name and then by their index in reverse order.
+In the following examples we combine all the things above with sorting cars first by then by their color in reverse order and the name in ascending order.

 <tab category="querying" article="query-ordering" example="multipleFieldsAndDirections" />

 # Order by date

-Ordering content items by their creation or last modification date is one of the most common query types.
-Let's see how you can order the files in a folder by the files' last modification:
+Ordering cars by their `StartingDate` field:

 <tab category="querying" article="query-ordering" example="byDate" />